Ess-Ka/EsskaAV3Obfuscator/README.md

 ## Usage

-After import the UnityPackage, add the AV3Obfuscator component to your root avatar GameObject.
+Add the AV3Obfuscator component to your root avatar game object.
 Choose the options described below and run the obfuscation.
 If you upload the avatar for the first time, you have to transfer the avatar ID to your original file.

 **IMPORTANT:** If your avatar was not obfuscated before, delete it from VRChat servers first!
 If you dont do that, your not obfuscated version can still be accessed over the VRChat servers.
 Someone who want see the content could simply download an older version of it.